A step in the right direction? Analyzing the Wess Zumino Dark Radiation solution to the Hubble tension

 Recently, in \cite{Aloni:2021eaq} the authors have demonstrated that a model of Wess-Zumino dark radiation appears to be capable of at least partially resolving the Hubble tension, reducing it to a significance of around $2.7\sigma$ only.
 Built on a relatively straightforward and well-motivated extension of the standard $\Lambda$CDM model, this model appears to surpass many of the challenges that previous models based on dark radiation have faced.

 In particular, the increased Silk damping and other perturbative effects (like the \enquote{drag effect}) \cite{Bashinsky:2003tk,Lesgourgues:2013sjj,Baumann:2015rya} usually spoil the excellent agreement of the high-$\ell$ polarization measurements of the CMB when increasing the amount of dark radiation present in the universe \cite{Bernal:2016gxb,Planck:2018vyg,DiValentino:2019dzu,Schoneberg:2021qvd}.
 If the dark radiation is not assumed to be free-streaming, but instead strongly self interacting, it has a much smaller impact on the CMB observables and thus allows for larger $\Delta N_\mathrm{eff}$ and $H_0$ to be inferred.
 This is due to the additional clustering of the radiation, which partially mitigates the increased Silk damping.
-However, this model is still tightly constrained by the Planck polarization measurements \cite{Aloni:2021eaq,Schoneberg:2021qvd}.
+However, this model is still tightly constrained by Planck polarization measurements \cite{Aloni:2021eaq,Schoneberg:2021qvd}.